sunnyemily/learngit/readme.txt

 I am OK.
 Git tracks changes.
 Creating a new branch is quick and simple.
-Creating a new branch is easy.
+Creating a new branch is easy and simple.